Kadhalar Dhinam: Plot

 The next day, Raja meets her in the train station and gives her his books, with the love letter inside of it.
 Not knowing why he gave her his books, she just skims through his books, accidentally causing his love letter to fly away.
 However, Roja does write a love letter to him too.
 As she returns his books, a long-lost friend of Raja meets him on the train station.
 Raja writes the address on the first page of the book and tears it off to give to his friend.
-Unfortunately, he wasn't aware that Roja wrote her love-letter right behind it.
-He feels disappointed and doesn't show interest to Roja, causing her to think that he doesn't like her.
-Ramachandra comes to the rescue again and asks Raja to write another love letter and give it to her the next day, which happens to be Valentine's Day.
+Unfortunately, he was not aware that Roja wrote her love letter right behind it.
+He feels disappointed and does not show interest to Roja, causing her to think that he does not like her.

+Ramachandra comes to the rescue again and asks Raja to write another love letter and give it to her the next day, which happens to be Lover's Day.
 When Raja comes to express his love for Roja, he finds out that Roja is the daughter of Ramachandra, who has decided to fix his daughter up with Rajesh Gupta, a smart and wealthy golf player who completed his MBA degree in America.
 Rajesh's father owns the second best private university in India and wants to merge his with Ramachandra's.
 Roja makes a last attempt to find out if Raja likes her or not.
 She sends him an e-mail stating that she loves him.
-On the other hand, Raja doesn't want to hurt the feelings of his beloved guide and teacher, whom he respects as his father.
+On the other hand, Raja does not want to hurt the feelings of his beloved guide and philosopher, whom he respects as his god-father.
 Thus, he sends her an e-mail stating that he is unable to return his feelings for Roja.
 Roja begrudgingly agrees to the wedding, assuming that Raja will never fall in love with her.

-Raja comes to the wedding, but leaves the hall to go back to his hometown, which goes back to the beginning of the story.
-Coincidentally, Ramachandra overhears his conversation between Raja and his friends and realizes that he is in love with his daughter.
-He goes to the train station to stop Raja, asking him to return and propose to his daughter.
-Raja and Ramachandra reach the wedding hall just in time to stop the wedding from taking place.
+Raja comes to the wedding, but leaves the hall to go back to his hometown, which goes back to the beginning of the film.
+Coincidentally, Ramachandra overhears his conversation between Raja and his friends and realises that he is in love with his daughter.
+He goes to the train station to stop Raja, asking him to return and propose to Roja.
+Raja and Ramachandra reach the wedding hall on time.
 But as they make their way, Roja faints due to ingesting poison in a suicide attempt.
-Raja comes and rescues Roja and she is saved.
+Raja comes to rescue Roja as she closed eyes on his lap.

-Raja and Roja are married on Valentine's Day, and the movie ends with showing them marrying.
+The film ends with Raja writing letter to Manivannan stating as to how she recovered and inviting Manivannan to his wedding with Roja on 1999's Lovers Day.